Why You Need a VPN for Cryptocurrency Transactions

 Geo-blocking can be a problem if you want to pay for a product or service using a particular cryptocurrency in a country that doesn’t allow it.
 With a VPN, you can solve this problem.

-A VPN will connect you to a remote server that virtually puts you in a different geographical location.
+A VPN, such as NordVPN, will connect you to a remote server that virtually puts you in a different geographical location.
 This is simply because it will assign you a different IP address.
 By selecting an IP that places you in a location without geo-restrictions for preventing crypto trade, you effectively bypass geo-blocks.

 Keep in mind that some websites use software for VPN detection to prevent people from going around geo-restrictions.
 However, regularly alternating between different IP addresses can help you avoid VPN detection.